Are you looking to embed a Gravity Form on a WordPress page or post?

 You can now start constructing your new form using the Gravity Forms drag and drop builder.

-Okay, now comes the most important step – adding the form to your website.
+Okay, now comes the most important step—embedding the form on your website.

-Start off by creating a new page or post by hovering over Page/Post and clicking Add New.
+Start off by creating a new page or post or editing an existing one.
 Now click the ‘+’ icon and search for the “Gravity Forms” block.

 After adding the block to your page layout, you’ll need to select the form you want to embed from the dropdown menu.

-By opening the Advanced tab you can turn the form preview on and off and enable or disable AJAX.
+Finally, by opening the “Advanced” tab you can turn the form preview on and off and enable or disable AJAX.

 When you’ve finished configuring the form settings, save your page/post and open it on the front end.

-So what if you’re still using the WordPress Classic editor?
-Or what if you want to embed your shortcode inside a widget or a custom post type that doesn’t use Gutenberg?
-That’s where the Gravity Forms embed shortcode comes in.
+So what if you’re still using the WordPress Classic Editor?
+Or what if you want to embed your Gravity Form inside a widget or a custom post type that doesn’t use Gutenberg (the Block Editor)?
+That’s where the Gravity Forms embed shortcode comes in!

 WordPress shortcodes are small bits of code that allow you to display information or create objects that would usually require programming skills.

 The Gravity Forms embed shortcode allows you to embed forms anywhere on your website!
-The shortcode takes several parameters allowing you to customize the look of your form and prepopulate field values dynamically.
+The shortcode supports several parameters allowing you to customize the look of your form and prepopulate field values dynamically.

 A typical shortcode looks like this: